QuTech-Delft/OpenQL/docs/quantum_gate.rst

 When there isn't a gate that starts execution in a particular cycle, a wait gate is specified instead with as integral argument the number of cycles to wait.
-As with the sequential QASM representation, kernels start with a label which names the kernel and serves as branch target in control gates, and kernels optionally end with a control gate.
+As with the sequential QASM representation, kernels start with a label which names the kernel and serves as branch target in control transfers.